-Rachel is a certified mindfulness teacher and has been trained with Bangor University in the UK, and UCD (University College Dublin), on their Masters Programme in Mindfulness Based Interventions.
+Rachel is a certified mindfulness teacher and has been trained with Bangor University in the UK, and UCD (University College Dublin) on their Masters Programme in Mindfulness Based Interventions.
+She qualified with a First Class Honours in her MSc and also won an award from the School of Psychology in UCD for the best performance in the Masters in Mindfulness Based Interventions.
 Rachel’s background is in Occupational Therapy.
 She has worked in various sectors for the past 12 years, including disability, paediatrics, equine assisted therapy, and has specialised in the area of mental health.
 Rachel works as a Senior Clinician, in a transdisciplinary role for a primary care mental health service.

 Rachel’s personal journey with mindfulness started in 2009 when she completed her first course in Buddhist meditation, drawn to it out of curiosity.
 Since this time, and in particular in the past 5 years, her practice and commitment to mindfulness has gradually deepened through participation on various courses, trainings and silent retreats.